That-Dev-Girl-Sites/talks.jhalabi.com/datavis/slides.md

 # Step 1

-Convert the data into something we can read (JSON).
+Convert the data into something PHP can read.

 ```
 $data_body = json_decode(